hoghug/shopify-store-shortcuts/README.md

 5. Select the root folder of this project (the one containing `manifest.json`)
 6. The extension icon (eye) will appear in your toolbar

-> If the icon isn't visible, click the puzzle piece icon in the Chrome toolbar and pin **Shopify Preview Bar Toggle**.
+> If the icon isn't visible, click the puzzle piece icon in the Chrome toolbar and pin **Shopify Store Shortcuts**.

 ## Usage